nataliakzm/Stanford_AI_Program/CS224N/Dependency_parser/README.md

-# Dependency Parsing
+# Neural Transition-Based Dependency Parsing

 <div>

-## Code and Running the Tester

-All code is entered into `src/run.py`.
-The unit tests in `src/tester.py` (the autograder) is used to verify a correct script.
-Run the tester locally using the following terminal command within the `src/` subdirectory:

-`$ python tester.py`

-## Neural Transition-Based Dependency Parsing

 In this project, we build a neural dependency parser using PyTorch.
 We implement a NN based dependency parser, with the goal of maximizing performance on the UAS (Unlabeled Attachment Score) metric.